VBAndCs/Vazor/README.md

            End Function)( ) %>
 ```

-where you can modify it to iterat through your collection and yiled an thml node based on each item in the collection, like filling a list with elements.
+where you can modify it to iterate through your collection and yiled an thml node based on each item in the collection, like filling a list with elements.

 # A complere Vazor website sample:
-[eShopOnWeb_VB.NET](https://github.com/VBAndCs/eShopOnWeb_VB.NET) is a full ASP.NET Core 3.1 in VB.NET powered by Vazor and ZML.
+[eShopOnWeb_VB.NET](https://github.com/VBAndCs/eShopOnWeb_VB.NET) is a full ASP.NET Core in VB.NET powered by Vazor and ZML.

-# Adding ZML support in ver 1.6:
+# ZML support:
-Now, you can use ZML tags inside vbxml code, and call ParseZML to compile ZML tags C# Razor code.
+You can use ZML tags inside vbxml code, and call ParseZML to compile ZML tags to C# Razor code.
 For more info, see [ZML repo](https://github.com/VBAndCs/ZML).

 # Vazor Viewes:
 Vazor uses xml literals to compose the HTML code, so all you need is to create a class to represent your view, and make it inherit Vazor.VazorView class.
 You can name the class as you want, but you must pass the view name without any the extension (like "Index", and "_layout") to the Name property by a call to the base class constructor.
 You can define a field or a property to hold your model data (like a list of students), and receive these data through the constructor of the class.
 Write the vbxml code that represents the view in the GetVbXml Function.
 Do not forget that our view is a VB class, and there is no limit to what you can do with it.
 This is an example of a class to represent the Index View.
 You will find it in the Index.vazor.vb file:
 ```VB.NET
 Imports Microsoft.AspNetCore.Mvc.ViewFeatures
 Imports Vazor